 There are several types of gutter guards that you can choose from, including screen, micro-mesh, reverse curve, and foam.
 Screen gutter guards involve strips of mesh-like material, usually made from PVC or metal, that block out large pieces of debris while letting water pass through.
 Micromesh products are similar, except the holes are extremely fine and block finer particles.

 Reverse curve gutter guards are made from a solid piece of metal or PVC, and they use surface tension to channel water into the gutter through a small hole while directing debris away.
 Finally, foam gutter guards are made from long pieces of foam that are simply inserted into your gutter, making them quick and easy to install.

 When shopping for gutter guards, you'll have plenty of options for materials, including vinyl, aluminum, sponge, and steel.
-Each material has its own benefits: vinyl is generally the most affordable option, but Beck advises going for steel or aluminum if you're prioritizing durability.
-Sponge guards are another option designed to let water soak through and larger debris fall away.
+Each material has its benefits: vinyl is generally the most affordable option, but Beck advises going for steel or aluminum if you're prioritizing durability.
+Sponge guards are another option designed to let the rainwater soak through and larger debris fall away.
 “It's important to note that while sponge guards are an affordable option, they contain holes, increasing the likelihood of debris gathering," says Beck.

 Ease of Installation